ulfaric/FasterAPI/readme.md

 ## How to use

-First install it with pip
+First install it with pip.
+You do not need to install FastAPI seperately.
+All related libaray has been added as dependencies.

 ```[python]
 pip install FasterAPI